majguo/liberty-aad-oidc/javaee-cafe/README.md

 * Clone [this repo](https://github.com/majguo/liberty-aad-oidc) if not done before
 * Change directory to `<path-to-repo>/javaee-cafe`
-* Replace the placeholders for the following properties in `server.xml` with valid values:
-  * `${default.keystore.pass}`: password for default keystore, make sure it imported root certificate of host "login.microsoftonline.com" for SSL traffic.
-You can use "key.jks" included in the repo for testing purpose, "secret" as password
-  * `${client.id}`: the one you logged down in previous step
-  * `${client.secret}`: the one you logged down in previous step
-  * `${tenant.id}`: the one you logged down in previous step
 * Run `mvn clean package`.
 The generated war file is under `./target`
 * You should explore the Dockerfile in this directory used to build the Docker image.
 It simply starts from the `websphere-liberty` image, adds the `javaee-cafe.war` from `./target` into the `apps` directory, copies the PostgreSqQL driver `postgresql-42.2.4.jar` into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
 * Notice how the data source properties in the `server.xml` file looks like: